simaaron/simaaron.github.io/_posts/2015-12-08-Estimating-rainfall-from-weather-radar-readings-using-recurrent-neural-networks.md

 </figcaption>
 </figure>

 In our rainfall prediction problem, the situation is somewhat less trivial as there is still the additional step of inferring the rainfall 'values' (the top row) from radar measurements.
-Furthermore, instead of binary 1/0 values (bottom row) one has a sequence of continuous time readings between 0 and 60 minutes that have somewhat different roles.
+Furthermore, instead of binary 1/0 values (bottom row) one has continuous time readings between 0 and 60 minutes that have somewhat different roles.
 Nevertheless, the underlying structural similarities are compelling enough to suggest that RNN would be well-suited for the problem.

 In the [previous version](https://www.kaggle.com/c/how-much-did-it-rain) of this contest (which I did not participate in), gradient boosting was the undisputed star of the show; neural networks, at least to my knowledge, were not deployed with much success.
 If RNNs could work as well as I hoped it would, then I might have a chance of coming up with a unique, if unreasonably effective, solution (i.e. win!).